 Our legal and commercial name is ERYTECH Pharma S.A.
 We were incorporated as a société par actions simplifiée, or S.A.S., under the laws of the French Republic on October 26, 2004 and became a société anonyme, or S.A., on September 29, 2005.
 We are registered at the Register of Commerce and Companies of Lyon (Registre du commerce et des sociétés) under the number 479 560 013.
-In April 2014, we incorporated our wholly-owned U.S. subsidiary, ERYTECH Pharma, Inc. In February 2016, we opened our U.S. office in Cambridge, Massachusetts and in 2018, we entered into a lease agreement for a U.S. manufacturing facility in Princeton, New Jersey, United States, which has been operational since the fourth quarter of 2019.
+In April 2014, we incorporated our wholly-owned U.S. subsidiary, ERYTECH Pharma, Inc. In February 2016, we opened our U.S. office in Cambridge, Massachusetts and in 2018, we entered into a lease agreement for a U.S. manufacturing facility in Princeton, New Jersey, United States (the "Princeton Facility"), which has been operational since the fourth quarter of 2019.
+In April 2022, we entered into an asset purchase agreement (the "Catalent Purchase Agreement") by and among Erytech Pharma S.A., Erytech Pharma, Inc., Catalent Princeton, LLC ("Catalent") and Catalent Pharma Solutions, Inc., pursuant to which we sold to Catalent, among other things, certain assets and inventory of materials located at the Princeton Facility for Catalent's use in the manufacture of our lead product candidate, eryaspase.
+In connection therewith, we also entered into an interim supply agreement with Catalent under which Catalent agreed to manufacture and supply us with eryaspase for our clinical and commercial uses of eryaspase in the United States.